TrustInSoft/demos/README.md

 With this example you'll see that Undefined Behaviors are subtle problems that may or may not have immediate visible effects, and whose effect easily change by changing very minor context elements (like changing compiler, changing the code by very little etc...)

-Because of that Undefined Behaviors are often not detected by Unit Tests or can have very different impacts between Unit Tests and on-target production execution.
+Because of that Undefined Behaviors are often not detected by functional tests or can have very different impacts between functional tests and on-target production execution.
 It will then show how the TrustInSoft Analyzer Zero false negatives guarantees to deterministicly detect Undefined Behaviors, irrespective of the environment/context.

 # Coming soon